aminere/spider-engine/docs/source/behavior.rst

 	.. figure:: ./images/BehaviorBlockFSM.png
 		:align: center

-		Internal states of an Execution Block
+		Internal states of a Program Block

+see :ref:`More on Program Blocks <more-program-blocks>`.

 Converters
 ----------